Imene1/Arabic-toxic-language/README.md

 Albadi, N., Kurdi, M., & Mishra, S. (2019).
 Hateful people or hateful bots?
 Detection and characterization of bots spreading religious hatred in Arabic social media.
 Proceedings of the ACM on Human-Computer Interaction, 3(CSCW), 1–25. https://doi.org/10.1145/3359163

 Albadi, N., Kurdi, M., & Mishra, S. (2022).
 Deradicalizing YouTube: Characterization, Detection, and Personalization of Religiously Intolerant Arabic Videos.
+Proceedings of the ACM on Human-Computer Interaction, 6(CSCW2), 1–25. https://doi.org/10.1145/3555618

 Aldera, S., Emam, A., Al-Qurishi, M., Alrubaian, M., & Alothaim, A. (2021).
 Exploratory Data Analysis and Classification of a New Arabic Online Extremism Dataset.
 IEEE Access, 9, 161613–161626. https://doi.org/10.1109/ACCESS.2021.3132651

 Alduailaj, A. M., & Belghith, A. (2023).
 Detecting Arabic Cyberbullying Tweets Using Machine Learning.
-29–42.
+Machine Learning and Knowledge Extraction, 5(1), 29–42. https://doi.org/10.3390/make5010003

 Alhelbawy, A., Kruschwitz, U., & Poesio, M. (2016).
 Towards a corpus of violence acts in Arabic social media.
 Proceedings of the 10th International Conference on Language Resources and Evaluation, LREC 2016, 1627–1631.